gotmc/convert/README.md

-# parse
+# convert

-Go library to help with parsing.
+Go library to help with converting from one type to another.
+(Formerly called parse, but renamed to not conflict with the Go standard library.)

 [![GoDoc][godoc badge]][godoc link]
 [![Go Report Card][report badge]][report card]